EmanOthman21/Circuit-/Circuit Simulation/NewProject Circuits/README.txt

 -CCCS: Current controlled current source
 -CCVS: Current controlled voltage source

-VCCS node1 node2 coefficient node3 node4
+VCCS node1 node2 coefficient(real factor) coefficient(complex factor) node3 node4
 when node3 is the first node of the controlled voltage node4 is the second node of the controlled  voltage